 Video Conferencing Definitions and Terms

-to educate yourself on all things video conferencing.
-There’s lots of lingo to learn at first, this will help you sort through the definitions and terms.
+Reference this glossary to educate yourself on all things video conferencing.
+There’s lots of lingo to learn at first, but this will help you sort through the definitions and terms.

-What are the basic requirements to video conferencing?
+What are the basic requirements for video conferencing?

 RAM: Minimum 4GB.
 8GB+ recommended